An Observed Evidence for the Primordial Origin of Galaxy Sizes: Introduction

-Nonetheless, recent numerical and observational studies have revealed that the stellar angular momenta of present galaxies still retain non-negligible correlations with the initial conditions.
+However, recent numerical and observational studies have revealed that the stellar angular momenta of present galaxies still retain non-negligible correlations not only with their DM angular momenta but also with the initial conditions~\citep{tek-etal15,she-etal23,she-etal24}.
 For instance, \citet{mot-etal21} detected a $\sim 2.7\sigma$ signal of correlations between spin directions of local spiral galaxies extracted from the Galaxy Zoo data~\citep{zoo1,zoo2} and principal axes of the linear tidal fields reconstructed by the ELUCID collaborations~\citep{elucid1,elucid2}. \citet{cad-etal22} performed multiple zoom-in hydrodynamical simulations and showed that the protogalactic angular momenta have causal effects on the magnitudes of stellar angular momenta of present galactic halos by controlling their merging processes. \citet{ML23} found by analyzing the galactic halos identified in a high-resolution cosmological hydrodynamical simulation that their stellar angular momenta exhibit significantly strong alignments with the principal axes of the initial tidal fields and that the alignment strengths depend on the degree of misalignments between initial tidal and protogalactic inertia tensors.
-These numerical and observational evidences support the theoretical claim that the galaxy angular momenta can in principle be used to reconstruct the initial tidal and density fields~\citep{LP00,LP01} and to constrain the early universe physics like large-scale parity violation, neutrino masses, and dark energy equation of state \citep{yu-etal19,yu-etal20,lee-etal20,LL20,shi-etal24}.
+These numerical and observational evidences have supported the theoretical claim that the galaxy angular momenta can in principle be used to reconstruct the initial tidal and density fields~\citep{LP00,LP01} and to constrain the early universe physics like large-scale parity violation, neutrino masses, and dark energy equation of state \citep{yu-etal19,yu-etal20,lee-etal20,LL20,shi-etal24}.

-Two different approaches have been taken in the previous studies to investigate the connections between galaxy angular momenta and initial conditions.
-In one approach the directions of galaxy angular momenta and their alignments with the principal axes of initial tidal fields are the primary subjects.
-Meanwhile the other approach concerns the galaxy spin parameters~\citep{bul-etal01} and their dependence on the magnitudes of protogalaxy angular momenta.
-The two approaches have their own merits and drawbacks, complementing each other and providing independent information on the effects of initial conditions on galaxy angular momenta.